developer-portal/content/start/sw/web-app/django.md

 ---
 title: Python Django
 subsection: web-app
+section: start-sw
 order: 3
 ---

 # What's Django?

 Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
 Django is one of the most popular Python Web Frameworks.
 It has very useful web page.
 Visit it by clicking on [this link](https://www.djangoproject.com/).
 Because you will need to work with Python packages, write this command to your command line.

 ```